Business Context

 Points-based

-Earn points per on-time payment that can then be redeemed for offers.
-Spoiler, the offers were expensive for Afterpay and not enticing for customers.
-Lose, lose.
+Users earn points per on-time payment, which can then be redeemed for retailer offers.
+However, the offers were costly for Afterpay and customers didn’t feel like the earn-and-burn was easy nor compelling.
+A lose-lose.

 Additional Benefits

-Gating gift cards behind tiers limited revenue.
-Exclusive offers were so exclusive, it was rarely available.
-No Payment Up Front and Change Payment Dates (most prized benefits) should’ve been risk-based.
+Gating gift cards behind higher tiers limited revenue.
+Exclusive offers were so exclusive, they was rarely available.
+And the most prized perks - No Payment Up Front and Change Payment Dates should’ve been tied to risk, not tier.

 Spoiler, the loyalty program was scrapped.